johanholmerin/tsaphod/docs/tutorial.md

 }
 ```

 The `addPoint` function is very similar to the previous version.
-In fact, there's just one difference.
-We've used `::` instead of `.` to access the `updateIn` function.

 Tsaphod functions should be called on regular JavaScript objects, which they all treat as immutable.
-The function bind operator allows us to keep our data in a logical and readable position.